-The purpose of this policy is to provide officers of the University of Tennessee at Martin Department of Public Safety with guidelines and procedures for the collection and disposal of medications from the University of Tennessee at Martin Police Department’s drug disposal bin.
+The purpose of this procedure is to provide officers of the University of Tennessee at Martin Department of Public Safety with guidelines and procedures for the collection and disposal of medications from the University of Tennessee at Martin Police Department’s drug disposal bin.

-It shall be the policy of the University of Tennessee at Martin Department of Public Safety to provide a prescription drug bin to the members of the University community, citizens of the City of Martin and surrounding counties for the purpose of disposing unused, expired and unwanted medications, in order to decrease the impact of discarded medications on the environment as well as the community itself.
+It shall be the procedure of the University of Tennessee at Martin Department of Public Safety to provide a prescription drug bin to the members of the University community, citizens of the City of Martin and surrounding counties for the purpose of disposing unused, expired and unwanted medications, in order to decrease the impact of discarded medications on the environment as well as the community itself.

 - The prescription drug drop bin is located in the front lobby of the UTM Police Department and is monitored 24 hours a day, 7 days a week and 365 days per year.
 This drop bin is available to any person wishing to dispose of unwanted prescription medications and over the counter medications.